 In addition to the tree lined avenues there are various open spaces to explore.
 I think this would be a great place to play hide and seek.
 For some reason there are lots of big circular dips.
 The kids loved running around these, it was a bit like a human hamster wheel!

 When we visited to do this updated review of Whipsnade Tree Cathedral we actually walked down from Dunstable Downs.
-Read the details of the walk by clicking here.
+Read the details of the walk by clicking here but it’s easy enough to do with little ones.

 Entry – Free